SweetBlender/first-website/README.md

 - 9 + 10 Bot Invite Page (Bot by Zylly - aka me)
 - Poop Bot Invite Page (Bot by Morphizn, credit to them)

+# Changelog
+- Added (and also fixed) social links at the bottom of the page | 4/29/21

 # Conclusion
 As I have mentioned earlier I am quite new to this (still, since I barely learnt much about html in school), and I am still learning more and more.
 Again, feedback is appreciated and I hope to improve this site. :)